graphql/graphiql/docs/migration/graphiql-5.0.0.md

 - The shortcut to focus on the Doc Explorer search input is now `Cmd/Ctrl+Alt+K` instead of the previous `Cmd/Ctrl+K`.
 This was changed because monaco-editor has a built-in `Cmd/Ctrl+K` command.
+- push a field type on stack too before field
+- fix: show spinner in doc explorer based on `isIntrospecting` value, and not based on `isFetching`

 ---